-Free Recipes, Lessons, Videos And Resources For Bake For Family Fun Month
+Free Recipes, Lessons, Videos, And Resources For Bake For Family Fun Month

 The resources include video lessons that those who aren’t familiar with cooking and baking can use with their children to spruce up their skills.
 You can see baking instruction videos in the playlist above.
 There are more videos included with the lessons and recipes at the official Home Baking Association site.
 Here are four videos for each week included with the free resources listed above.

-The recipes included in each lesson are kid-friendly, easy to make and fun.
-There are step-by-step guides and baking tutorials and recipes for a variety of foods including pizza, biscuits, doughnuts, granola, cookies, bread and more.
+The recipes included in each lesson are kid-friendly, easy to make, and fun.
+There are step-by-step guides and baking tutorials and recipes for a variety of foods including pizza, biscuits, doughnuts, granola, cookies, bread, and more.
 There are also several recipes perfect for Valentine’s Day including Valentine’s Day Heart Shaped Cookies and Valentine’s Day party recipes and ideas.
 There is even a free baking certificate you can print and write your child or children’s names on to show that they are successful bakers.

 Here are some links to other sites that provide free resources suitable for Bake for Family Fun Month as well as those baking with kids on Valentine’s Day.